GreenDelta/spm2olca/README.md

 [installed](https://docs.python.org/3/using/) on your system and that the Python `Scripts` folder is in your system path.
-To install `spm2olca`, [download](https://github.com/GreenDelta/spm2olca/archive/master.zip) the latest latest version and extract it to a folder (or get it via `git clone ...`).
+To install `spm2olca`, [download](https://github.com/GreenDelta/spm2olca/archive/master.zip) the latest version and extract it to a folder (or get it via `git clone ...`).
 Open a command line, switch to the `spm2olca` folder, and create an egg-link:

 ```bash